electrode-io/electrode-native/docs/cli/create-container.md

 #### Remarks

 * The `ern create-container` command can be used to create a container locally, for development, debugging and experimentation purposes.
-* Container generation and publication are two separate processes.
-If you want to publish your Container (to a git or maven repository) after locally creating it, you can make use of the `ern publish-container` command.
+* Container generation and transformation/publication are separate processes (see `Related commands` section below for specific commands)
 * To create a container that is published so that your native application team can use the container, you should use one of the Cauldron commands to add your MiniApps to a specified native application version in the Cauldron, which will trigger the generation and publication of a Container.
 See *Related commands*.
-* For Android OS, the Container is also published to your local Maven repository.

 #### Related commands

+[ern transform-container] | Transform a local Container.
 [ern publish-container] | Publish a local Container.
+[ern create-composite] | Creates a JS Composite project locally

+[ern transform-container]: ./transform-container.md
 [ern publish-container]: ./publish-container.md
+[ern create-composite]: ./create-composite.md